 On the right, you'll see that a new widgetized area titled "WooCommerce Sidebar" has appeared.
 You can drag & drop any widgets into this sidebar area that you'd like to appear on your shop-related pages when the shop's sidebar is enabled.

 Enabling/Disabling the Shop's Sidebar

 To enable or disable the sidebar area on your shop and product pages, you can navigate to WP Dashboard > Appearance > Customize.

-Depending on your theme, you may see a section titled "Shop Settings" or titled "WooCommerce Settings".
+Depending on your theme, you may see a section titled "Shop Settings".
 Within, you should see an option for "Shop Layout".
 Here, choose to enable or disable the sidebar.

 LAUNCHING YOUR SHOP

 When you've created your products, setup your WooCommerce options as you'd like, chosen whether or not you'd like to use the sidebar/widgets, and are ready to make your shop accessible to your visitors, all you need to do is add your "Shop" page and related pages to your navigation menu.

 To do so, navigate to WP Dashboard > Appearance > Menus.